defold/defold.github.io/terms-and-conditions.md

  * **“Defold Engine”** means the game engine which we make available via the Website and Defold Editor.

- * **“Defold SDK** means the native extension SDK which we make available via the Website and Defold Editor.
+ * **“Defold SDK”** means the native extension SDK which we make available via the Website and Defold Editor.

  * **“Defold Game Templates”** mean the game templates we make available to you via the Website or Defold Software to help you develop your Game.